 CrickIT, Concepticon design studio Andrea Cingoli (category: mobility)

-CrickIT is a true motor-driven alternative for urban mobility and logistics.
-It is characterized by multi-functional versatility thanks to its ability to transform itself from a vehicle for people to a trolley for luggage, all at the touch of a button.
-It can easily replace a bike and move on sidewalks along with pedestrians, along cycle paths or in historic centers.
-As a vehicle, it is foldable and easy to handle and is able to withstand long strokes; can reach the speed of 15 km / h.
-Once folded, it is compact enough to be stored in the trunk of a car.
-CrickIT can also be used for transporting the disabled or in the medical field.
-As luggage it can hold up to 250 kg, reversing the handlebars, the platform for transporting people thus becomes a cargo area for goods.
-The device is also equipped with a localization software against theft and tracking of goods.
+CrickIT is a true motorized alternative for urban mobility and logistics.
+It is characterized by its multi-functional versatility thanks to its ability to transform from a vehicle for people to a trolley for luggage, all at the push of a button.
+It can easily replace a bike and travel on pavements with pedestrians, along cycle paths or in historic centers.
+As a vehicle, it is foldable and easy to handle and is capable of sustaining long rides; it can reach the speed of 15 km / h.
+Once folded, it is compact enough to fit in the trunk of a car.
+CrickIT can also be used for the transport of the disabled or in the medical field.
+As baggage it can hold up to 250 kg, by reversing the handlebar, the passenger transport platform thus transforms into a loading surface for goods.
+The device is also equipped with anti-theft localization software and for tracking goods.

 Balamp, Concepticon design studio Andrea Cingoli (category: furniture design)

-Balamp is a table lamp (a lamp shade) designed to live in symbiosis with the surrounding environment, which is a residential setting or contract.
+Balamp is a table lamp (an abatjour) designed to live in symbiosis with the surrounding context, whether it is a residential or contract environment.
 Its functions depend on the weight of the object placed on it.
-When an object is placed on the lamp, the plate is pushed down and the weight is recorded while keeping the lamp off.
+When an object is placed on the lamp, the plate is pushed down and the weight is registered while keeping the lamp off.
 Once raised, the lamp emits a soft light source.
-To light the lamp with a higher light intensity just press the support plate and hold to activate the dimming function of embedded LEDs.
-Balamp boasts many other features: it can be area to place personal effects but it is also an alarm clock that projects the time for a few seconds on the bedside table or a wireless charger that allows you to charge mobile phones on contact with the top plate.
+To turn the lamp on with a higher light intensity, just press the support plate and hold it down to activate the dimmability function of the built-in LEDs.
+Balamp boasts many other functions: it can be an area for placing personal effects but it is also an alarm clock that projects the time on the bedside table for a few seconds or a wireless charger that allows you to charge mobile phones just in contact with the top plate.